Why was this program established at Montclair State University?

 Is there a deadline to register for course(s)?

-Yes, participants will only be authorized to enroll in an approved course(s) through the final day of the Drop/Add period.
-Following the final day of Drop/Add, participants will be ineligible to enroll in courses for the remainder of the semester.
+Yes, participants will only be authorized to enroll in an approved course(s) through the final day of the Add/Drop period (approx. the first week of the semester).
+Following the final day of Add/Drop, participants will be ineligible to enroll in courses for the remainder of the semester.

 Can I get a permit from the Department to enroll in a closed course section?